CTCaer/joytime-core/README.md

 pig and test it, go right ahead!
 It'd be great to get some feedback.
 However, stick and gyroscope/accelerometer data has not been tested.

+By the way, this project would've been impossible without the great work of everyone who contributed to reverse engineering the JoyCons' communication protocols over at [Nintendo Switch Reverse Engineering](https://github.com/dekuNukem/Nintendo_Switch_Reverse_Engineering).
+Thanks guys! :+1:

 ## Getting Started

+You'll probably want to head on over to [The Docs](docs/README.md) (and probably the [Getting Started Guide](docs/getting-started/README.md)).
+You can also checkout [the demo](https://github.com/switch-joytime/joytime-demo) for a quick overview of a program using Joytime.

+## Building

 The project is managed via CMake, so it should be pretty easy to get it to compile.
-Clone it (with `git clone --recursive https://github.com/switch-joytime/jyotime-core`), and in the folder, do:
+Clone it (with `git clone --recursive https://github.com/switch-joytime/joytime-core`), and in the folder, do:
 ```bash
 mkdir build
 cd build
 cmake ..
 cmake --build .
 ```

-~~Now, to actually use the library, you'll want to checkout the [docs](docs/api.md).~~ TODO.
-For now, just checkout the header (`joytime-core.h` for C, `joytime-core.hpp` for C++) and try to do something with it.
-Also, you can checkout [the demo](https://github.com/switch-joytime/joytime-demo) for a quick overview of a program using Joytime.

 ## Input Libraries